SiLeBAT/BfROpenLab/pages/fcl/tutorials/installation.md

 {% include heading.html text="Step 1" %}

  * The "KNIME Analytics Platform" must be installed before you can install FoodChain-Lab.
-Installation Instructions can be found at [https://tech.knime.org/installation-0](https://tech.knime.org/installation-0).
+Installation instructions can be found at [https://tech.knime.org/installation-0](https://tech.knime.org/installation-0).
  * When starting KNIME for the first time the interface looks like this.

 {% include screenshot.html img="https://github.com/SiLeBAT/BfROpenLabResources/raw/master/GitHubPages/documents/foodchainlab_installation/1.png" %}